yesgee/socialights/project-plan.md

 ### Architectural design

 The following figure is a preliminary architectural design based on the general information we have about the Hue system.
+We used Google's basic drawing tool for this phase.
 It will be updated once we obtain the Hue toolkit.

 ![alt text](https://github.com/mobi-led/mobi-led.github.io/blob/master/images/Hue_Net.png "System architecture")

 According to the current Phillips Hue API, we are obliged to host the Node server in the same network as the Hue Bridge.
-Therefore all the components mentioned in the above figure reside in the same network.
+Therefore all the components mentioned in the above figure reside in the same local network.

-> * Design (How architectural design and lower level design is done?
-Modeling tools used?
-Validation?)

-Different for each system part:

-* Client (Android Application)
-* Server
-* Hue Cloud
-* Hue Bridge
-* Hue Lights
+The Resources section contains the usage and description of the components needed for the SociaLight system.

 ### Tools and Environment